parport0/parport0.github.io/sdram.md

 This note is half-code, half-comments around this code, same as the [DDMI note](/ddmi.html).

-This is the simpliest, slowest possible but yet functional implementation of an SDR SDRAM controller, based completely off of the chip's datasheet.
+This is the simplest, slowest possible but yet functional implementation of an SDR SDRAM controller, based completely off of the chip's datasheet.